josh7951/Caesar-Cipher/README.md.txt

-Here is a Simple Caesar Cipher in C
+Here is a Simple Caesar Shift Cipher in C.